 “Shearwater was an enclave of multiculturalism in what had been an almost-all-white neighborhood in Seattle north of the Ship Canal, the demarcation line for the discriminatory policies of “redlining” to keep people of color out of white neighborhoods.
 My family frequented the Wedgwood-area stores and businesses and attended local schools.
 In growing up, I did not know that many people of my color and background could not feel comfortable in north Seattle.

-“I was fortunate to have the connection with the Sand Point Naval Air Station.
+“I was fortunate to have the connection with the Naval Air Station on Sand Point Way NE.
 Our family had commissary and Px privileges, we watched the current movies at the theater for only 25 cents, and I really liked it when my dad was saluted by the guards when we entered the Base.

 “My father’s job as a Chief Petty Officer was to provide leadership, bridge the gap between officers and enlisted men, train newly-commissioned junior officers, and give instruction in technical skills.
 The rank of Chief Petty Officer is equivalent to sergeant first class in the U.S. Army.